Ruthless Quotas at Amazon Are Permanently Maiming Employees

 The former senior operations manager described going from the omniscient ADAPT system to an Amazon competitor, where he had to search occasionally updated Excel spreadsheets to find productivity numbers.

-Marc Wulfraat, president of the supply chain and logistics consulting firm MWPVL International, described Amazon as more aggressive than any other industry player in what the company expects from workers.
+Marc Wulfraat, president of the supply-chain and logistics consulting firm MWPVL International, described Amazon as more aggressive than any other industry player in what the company expects from workers.
 “And they will not waste time hanging on to people who can’t perform,” he said.

 The Amazon tenure of Parker Knight, a disabled veteran who worked at the Troutdale, Oregon, warehouse this year, shows the ruthless precision of Amazon’s system.
 Knight had been allowed to work shorter shifts after he sustained back and ankle injuries at the warehouse, but ADAPT didn’t spare him.
 Knight was written up three times in May for missing his quota.

 The expectations were precise.
 He had to pick 385 small items or 350 medium items each hour.
-One week, he was hitting 98.45% of his expected rate, but that wasn’t good enough.
-That 1.55% speed shortfall earned him his final written warning—the last one before termination.
+One week, he was hitting 98.45 percent of his expected rate, but that wasn’t good enough.
+That 1.55 percent speed shortfall earned him his final written warning—the last one before termination.

-“You are expected to meet 100% of the productivity performance expectation,” the warning reads.
-Days later, the company informed him he was being fired because of an earlier confrontation over workers’ compensation paperwork.
+“You are expected to meet 100 percent of the productivity performance expectation,” the warning reads.
+Days later, the company informed him he was being fired because of an earlier confrontation over workers’-compensation paperwork.

 Robinson said Amazon has performance expectations “like most companies.”